 Your net worth is more than just the balance in your bank account.
 It’s a measure of your financial health.

 To get the answer to “What is my net worth?” subtract your total liabilities from your total assets.
 If you’re trying to figure out which assets are the most valuable or will otherwise give your net worth a boost, here’s a rundown of 15 critical assets.
+Learn how you can start making lucrative investments toward your future.

 1. Owning Your Primary Residence